List of museums in Norfolk

 This list of museums in Norfolk, England contains museums which are defined for this context as institutions (including nonprofit organizations, government entities, and private businesses) that collect and care for objects of cultural, artistic, scientific, or historical interest and make their collections or related exhibits available for public viewing.
 Also included are non-profit art galleries and university art galleries.
 Museums that exist only in cyberspace (i.e., virtual museums) are not included.

 Many of these museums are members of Museums Norfolk (formerly the Museums in Norfolk Group).
-Museums Norfolk is the representative organisation for museums in the county, and its membership includes museums from both Norfolk County Council's Museums Service (NMS) and independent museums.
+Museums Norfolk is the representative organisation for museums in the county, and its membership includes museums from both Norfolk Museums Service (NMS) and independent museums.
 Details of each member museum, opening times and events are given on its website www.museumsnorfolk.org.uk.